-A great new way to cook your Thanksgiving stuffing this year.
+A great new way to cook your Thanksgiving stuffing.
 Quickly “baked” in the pressure cooker and then crisped up in the oven before serving.
+This Pressure Cooker Stuffing recipe is so easy in an Insta Pot, you’ll want to serve it all year round.

 Do eat stuffing for Thanksgiving or dressing.
 My mom always called it stuffing.
 In fact, growing up I don’t think anyone ever called it dressing.
 Apparently, the only difference between stuffing and dressing is where you bake it.
 Stuffing cooks inside the bird and dressing bakes in a dish.
 However, I decided to call this recipe stuffing even though it’s technically dressing.